vashV/express-echo-server--start/readme.md

 1. return api json response
 1. return html markup response
 1. return 404 status with a custom response to unsupported routes

+Push your solution to your forked repo and send me your URL